mohammad-oghli/Text-File-Analyzer/readme.md

 just replace the `_value_` with the file link.

-`st_ui` included in the app to render the user interface of the application endpoints
+`st_ui` included in the app to render the user interface of the application endpoints.

 Finally, **Daisi** is a Cloud Computing platform running Python serverless functions.